Melesina Trench: Biography

 Melesina Chenevix was born in Dublin to Philip Chenevix and Mary Elizabeth Gervais.
 She was orphaned before her fourth birthday and brought up by her paternal grandfather, Richard Chenevix (1698–1779), the Anglican Bishop of Waterford.
 The family were of Huguenot extraction.

 After the death of Richard Chenevix she went to live with her other grandfather, the Archdeacon Gervais.
-On 31 October 1786 she married Colonel Richard St George (d.
-1790).
+On 31 October 1786 she married Colonel Richard St George.
 Her husband died only four years later in Portugal, leaving one son, Charles Manners St George, who became a diplomat.

 Between 1799 and 1800, Melesina travelled around Europe, especially Germany.
 It was during these travels that she met Lord Nelson, Lady Hamilton and the cream of European society, including Rivarol, Lucien Bonaparte, and John Quincy Adams while living in Germany.
 She later recounted anecdotes of these meetings in her memoirs.

 On 3 March 1803 in Paris she married again.
-Her second husband was Richard Trench (1774–1860), sixth son of Frederick Trench (1724–97) and brother of Lord Ashtown.
+Her second husband was Richard Trench, sixth son of Frederick Trench and brother of Lord Ashtown.

 After the breakdown of the Peace of Amiens, Richard Trench was detained in France by Napoleon's armies, and in August 1805 Melesina took it upon herself to petition Napoleon in person and plead for her husband's release.
 Her husband was released in 1807, and the couple settled at Elm Lodge in Bursledon, Hampshire, England.

 Their son Francis Chenevix Trench was born in 1805.
 In 1807, when they were on holiday in Dublin, their son Richard Chenevix Trench was born.
 He went on to be the Archbishop of Dublin, renowned poet and contemporary of Tennyson.
 Her only daughter died a few years later, aged four.